 Bigg Boss 13: Dalljiet, Her Ex-Husband Shaleen, Ridhi & Others Among Probable List Of Contestants!

-Just a week ago, the makers of the controversial reality show, Bigg Boss 13 released a promo in which Salman Khan, as a station master, made shocking revelation.
+Just a week ago, the makers of the controversial reality show, Bigg Boss 13 released a promo in which Salman Khan, as a station master, made a shocking revelation.
 The host revealed that the destination will be closer than ever before.
 Earlier, there were reports that the show might begin from September 29.
 But now, there are reports that it might begin soon (September 15).

-Also, a few days ago, we had revealed that Rajpal Yadav, Chunkey Pandey, Devoleena Bhattacharjee and a few other celebrities have opted out of the show as the makers refused to pay huge amount they demanded.
+Also, a few days ago, we had revealed that Rajpal Yadav, Chunkey Pandey, Devoleena Bhattacharjee and a few other celebrities have opted out of the show as the makers refused to pay the amount they demanded.
 Also, it was said that Mahika Sharma has been swapped with Mahira Sharma.
 Now, as per @BiggBoss_Tak tweet, Devoleena and Mahira are still considered for the show.
-Take a look yet another batch of probable list of contestants!
+Take a look at yet another batch of the probable list of contestants!

 Dalljiet Kaur